Skip to main content

 Mesopotamia

-A similar precedent is known from Mesopotamian texts. «According to the Nuzi marriage contract HSS 5 80:1-23, a certain Hurazzi took to wife one Beltakkadummi, whereas in HSS 5 69, he adopted the same woman as his sister.» (1976SelmanMJ:120).
-Cuneiform tablets from Nuzi date back to the mid-second millennium BCE (1976SelmanMJ:114).
+A similar precedent is known from Mesopotamian texts. «According to the Nuzi marriage contract HSS 5 80:1–23, a certain Hurazzi took to wife one Beltakkadummi, whereas in HSS 5 69, he adopted the same woman as his sister.» (1976SelmanMJ:120).
+The cuneiform tablets from Nuzi date back to the mid-second millennium BCE (1976SelmanMJ:114).

 18 And Isaac dug again the wells of water, which they had dug in the days of Abraham his father, and which the Philistines had stopped after the death of Abraham ; and he called their names after the names by which his father had called them.
 19 And the servants of Isaac dug in the valley, and found there a well of springing water.
 20 And the herdmen of Gerar did strive with Isaac's herdmen, saying, The water is ours : and he called the name of the well Essek; because they strove with him.
 21 And they dug another well, and they strove for that also : and he called the name of it Sitnah.
 22 And he removed from there, and dug another well ; and for that they strove not: and he called the name of it Rechoboth, and he said.
 For now the Lord hath made room for us, and we shall increase in the land. … 25 And he built there an altar, and called upon the name of the Lord, and pitched there nis tent : and the servants of Isaac dug there a well. … 32 And it came to pass the same day, that Isaac's servants came, and told him concerning the well which they had dug, and they said unto him.
 We have found water.
 33 And he called it Shibah : therefore is the name of the city Beer-sheba unto this day.

-Hydrological legitimization of power.
+Hydrological Legitimization of Power

 A similarity in their perception of well construction and possession as a fundamental act of political dominance and the legal consolidation of territory by a specific lineage or ruler.